 - Ethical Conduct Standard Form: original, signed Ethical Conduct Standard form

 - TOEFL Requirement: All applicants who have not completed a degree at an accredited institution in the United States must submit an official TOEFL score that is not more than one year old.
 The TOEFL requirement is 600 on paper based test and 100/ibt.

 - International Students: All applicants requiring an F-1 visa must complete the pre-application process before starting the application.
 Contact the Admissions Office for details.

-: New students may be admitted in the fall only.
+: New students may be admitted in both fall and spring.
 Deadlines are: February 1, first consideration and April 15, final deadline.

 Golden Gate Seminary students and graduates may request an extension by contacting the Director of Admissions.